-Since I live in Ohio I don’t rely on the weather to tell me that spring is here, instead I rely on Sherman and Leroy.
+Spring is right around the corner but since I live in Ohio I don’t rely on the weather to tell me that spring is here, instead, I rely on Sherman and Leroy.

 Muddy paws and clumps of undercoat falling out are signs that spring is close.